apache/incubator-ponymail/docs/INSTALLING.md

 to specify and implement an OAuth provider.

 ### Setting up an OAuth provider ###
-Pony Mail comes with a default `Apache` OAuth example in `site/js/config.js`, that enables the ASF Oauth.
-You probably don't want this, so comment it out or edit it to suit your own needs.
+Pony Mail comes with a few default OAuth examples in `site/js/config.js`, such as ASF Oauth and Google OAuth.
+You can enable these by uncommenting the lines in question, or set up your own OAuth portal to handle things.
 This is a standard OAuth that expects the backend to supply the following JSON data on success:

 ~~~
     {